Jay Finks, Executive Director

 Finks was born in Miami, Florida and moved to Yukon, Oklahoma when he was 16.
 He spent two years in Stillwater at Oklahoma State University and then finished his degree at the University of Central Oklahoma, earning his Bachelor of Science in Marketing.

 Starting his career with the Oklahoma Lottery Commission in November 2005, Ricky McCullough has held numerous positions within the agency.
-McCullough is currently the Director of Security & Administration.
-His previous positions include Key Accounts Coordinator, Corporate Account Manager, Sales Manager and Security Manager prior to being named the Director of Security & Administration in July 2021.
+McCullough is currently the Director of Security & Validations.
+His previous positions include Key Accounts Coordinator, Corporate Account Manager, Sales Manager and Security Manager prior to being named the Director of Security & Validations in July 2021.

 McCullough leads a team of security specialists who are responsible for ensuring the integrity of the lottery.
 They are held to the highest ethical standards while providing a comprehensive range of services to meet the investigative and security needs of the Oklahoma Lottery.
 He also oversees the Winner Center and its team who are charged with providing outstanding customer service and who strive to provide all players with a great winning experience.